 Here is how to remove a virus from Safari with CleanMyMac X:

-- Download CleanMyMac X (free trial available) and launch it.
+- Download the free version of CleanMyMac X and launch it.

 - Select the Malware Removal module on the left-side panel.